Taking the Plunge

 Language?
 As Belize was a former colony of the British, almost everyone in the country speaks English.
 Most also speak a local dialect of Creole/Kroil and many speak Spanish.
 Other local languages include Garifuna.
 Maya Ketchi and Maya Mopan.

 People?
 Belize is quite the melting pot, comprised of the indigenous Mayan, Spanish, Mexican, Garifuna, British and the more recent immigrants from Lebanon and China.
-Sprinkle in the US, Canadian and European expats and as you can see, there is a great deal of diversification.
+Sprinkle in the US, Canadian and European expats and you will see, there is a great deal of diversification.

 Tipping?
 Tip like you do in your own country, and more if the service is good and you can afford it.
 Since wages are low tipping is very much appreciated in Belize.
 For things like tours I often do a head count of how many staff are there and tip $5 BZD a head which would buy each person a beer at a bar.